 7. Planning Vacations

 Many times, it so happens that couples decide to go on a vacation together but fail to execute those plans.
-But in 2021, no more slacking behind, both of you shall go on at least two vacations, every sixth month.
+But in the coming year, no more slacking behind, both of you shall go on at least two vacations, every sixth month.
 This way you both get time to unwind after a few hectic months of work and feel refreshed to continue the rest of the year.

 Check out these best romantic resorts in India for your next staycation/honeymoon.